 Course Outline

-Machine Learning Introduction for Government
+Machine Learning Introduction

-- Types of machine learning – supervised vs unsupervised
+- Types of machine learning – supervised vs. unsupervised

 - Transition from statistical learning to machine learning

-- The data mining workflow: business understanding, data preparation, modeling, deployment
+- The data mining workflow: business understanding, data preparation, modeling, deployment for government applications

 - Selecting the appropriate algorithm for specific tasks

-- Addressing overfitting and the bias-variance tradeoff
+- Addressing overfitting and managing the bias-variance tradeoff

 Python and ML Libraries Overview